 So far, about 50 different species of gnats (mosquitoes) have been identified in Austria.
 These are not only a nuisance, they can also be vectors (= carriers) of human pathogens such as the West Nile virus.
 Particularly exotic gnat species (e.g. the tiger mosquito Aedes albopictus), which have only settled in Europe in recent decades, are often potential vectors of a variety of pathogens, such as dengue virus or chikungunya virus.
 Since the different species of yellow locusts differ in their capacity to transmit diseases, it is essential to record which species are present in Austria and how high their infestation with human pathogens is.

-The Mosquito species caught in the monitoring programs are shown in the map above, classified by province.
-In order to get a better overview of the species in Austria, the results of the Mosquito monitoring programs of AGES were supplemented by studies of other institutes.
-Data on the occurrence of mosquitos were kindly provided by the Landesmuseum Kärnten , Department of Zoology and the University of Salzburg, Department of Biosciences.
+The Gelsen species caught in the monitoring programs are shown in the map above, classified by province.
+In order to get a better overview of the species in Austria, the results of the Gelsen monitoring programs of AGES were supplemented by studies of other institutes.
+Data on the occurrence of Gelsen were kindly provided by the Landesmuseum Kärnten , Department of Zoology and the University of Salzburg, Department of Biosciences.
 Furthermore, findings reported by means of the Mosquito Alert app are presented.

 The data for the respective year are only fully visible at the end of the year.

-Austria-wide monitoring for the detection of alien mosquito species
+Austria-wide monitoring for the detection of alien gnat species

 Life form types of the mosquitoes